awsdocs/amazon-ecs-developer-guide/doc_source/launch_container_instance.md

         ```
       + If you have an `ecs.config` file in Amazon S3 and have enabled Amazon S3 read\-only access to your container instance role, choose the **Advanced Details** list\.
 Then, paste the following script into the **User data** field, replacing *your\_bucket\_name* with the name of your bucket to install the AWS CLI and write your configuration file at launch time\.
 **Note**
-For more information about this configuration, see [Storing Container Instance Configuration in Amazon S3](ecs-agent-config.md#ecs-config-s3)\.
+For more information about this configuration, see [Storing container instance configuration in Amazon S3](ecs-agent-config.md#ecs-config-s3)\.

         ```
         #!/bin/bash